theappbusiness/TABResourceLoader/README.md

 ### Available service types conforming to `ResourceServiceType`

 - `NetworkDataResourceService`: Used to retrieve a resource that conforms to `NetworkResourceType` and `DataResourceType`
+- `fetch` function now returns a `Cancellable` object which can be used to cancel the network request

 ### `ResourceOperation`